Nationals vs. Reds Player Props Betting Odds

 Steer Stats

-- Steer has picked up at least one hit in two games in a row.
-In his last five games he is batting .333 with two home runs, four walks and four RBI.
+- Steer will look for his fourth straight game with a hit in this contest.
+During his last five outings he is hitting .500 with two home runs, four walks and five RBI.

 Steer Recent Games